drBenway/pixi-vn-wiki/other/various-answers.md

 Pixi’VN does not directly implement these 2 features, in order to leave more customization to the developer.

-My advice to implement these features is to add a control where `GameStepManager.runNextStep()` is used:
+My advice to implement these features is to add a control where `GameStepManager.goNext()` is used:

 ```tsx
 // React example